View Source Phoenix.LiveView behaviour (Phoenix LiveView v1.0.0)

 • :chunk_size - The chunk size in bytes to send when uploading.
 Defaults 64_000.

-• :progress - The optional 3-arity function for receiving progress events
+• :progress - An optional 3-arity function for receiving progress events.

 • :auto_upload - Instructs the client to upload the file automatically on file selection instead of waiting for form submits.
-Default false.
+Defaults to false.

-• :writer - The Phoenix.LiveView.UploadWriter module to use for writing the uploaded chunks.
+• :writer - A module implementing the Phoenix.LiveView.UploadWriter behaviour to use for writing the uploaded chunks.
 Defaults to writing to a temporary file for consumption.
 See the Phoenix.LiveView.UploadWriter docs for custom usage.

 Raises when a previously allowed upload under the same name is still active.